 Stars: Debshankar Halder, Rituparna Sengupta, Sohini Sengupta, Biswanath Basu, Saayoni Ghosh, Dolon Roy

 ‘Alik Sukh’ (English: Unreal Happiness) is a ‘tale of fleeting happiness’.
-The film sensitively captures the lives of a successful gynecologist, Kingshuk Ghosh (Deb Shankar Haldar), his wife and the relatives of his dead patient.
+The film sensitively captures the lives of a successful gynecologist, Kingshuk Ghosh (Deb Shankar Haldar), his wife, and the relatives of his dead patient.
 The film begins in a very non-linear fashion, capturing the relevance of the motive.
-The film completely rests on the shoulders of Haldar.
+The film completely rests on Haldar’s shoulders.
 He delivers a brilliant performance that unfolds the zenith and nadir of a doctor’s life.
-The rest of the characters are well defend in their performances.
+The rest of the characters are well defended in their performances.

 Download: Alik Sukh

 Writer: Raj Chakraborty

 Stars: Parambrata Chatterjee, Paran Bandopadhyay, Saswata Chatterjee, Mimi Chakraborty, Rudranil Ghosh